Obsessive compulsive disorder (OCD) is a common condition in which a person has obsessive thoughts and compulsive behaviours.

 Symptoms of OCD

-If you have OCD, you’ll usually experience frequent obsessive thoughts and compulsive behaviours.
+If you have OCD, you will usually experience frequent obsessive thoughts and compulsive behaviours.

 - An obsession is an unwanted and unpleasant thought, image or urge that repeatedly enters your mind, causing feelings of anxiety, disgust or unease.